ramosv/Multimodal-Cancer-Prediction/README.md

   - Format: Image files are in .dcm formart (DICOM)
   - CPTAC-CCRCC Folder (download required)
     - Size: 52.6GB
-    - Number of folders: `63` folders corresponging to each patient.
+    - Number of folders: `63` folders corresponding to each patient.
     - Number of sub-folders: `877` sub-folders.
     - Number of images: It varies per patient, for example:
       - Subject `C3L-00815` has `2294` images.